Interested in working with us? Call us on (800) 800-5678 or fill out this quick form and we will contact you within 24 hours!

 In North Carolina checkpoints have been set up specifically for motorcyclists.
-The bikers are singled out and required to stop and show license and registration information.
+The riders are singled out and required to stop and show license and registration information.
 In a recent checkpoint 19 charges were filed.
 The charges ranged from driving while impaired to non-compliant helmets.

 According to police they are simply trying to prevent the deaths and injuries that have become too common in their county.
 Onslow County was ranked number one in the state with the number of motor vehicle crashes that involve motorcycle fatalities, said Holly Ridge Police Sgt.
 Keith Whaley.